ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/ad-integration-guide.md

 *Examples : Brightcove, Ooyala*

 A video player that works in regular HTML pages will not work in AMP and therefore a specific tag must be created that allows the AMP Runtime to load your player.
-Brightcove has created a custom [amp-brightcove](https://github.com/ampproject/amphtml/blob/master/extensions/amp-brightcove/amp-brightcove.md) tag that allows media and ads to be played in AMP pages.
+Brightcove has created a custom [`amp-brightcove`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-brightcove.md', locale=doc.locale).url.path}}) tag that allows media and ads to be played in AMP pages.

 A Brightcove player can be invoked by the following: